-The Company's brand portfolio improvement strategy includes the expansion of new concept brands such as Fresh, Burger's Priest, Añejo, Blanco Cantina and Ultimate Kitchens.
+The Company's brand portfolio improvement strategy includes the expansion of new concept brands such as Fresh, Burger's Priest, Añejo, Blanco Cantina and strategic Ultimate Kitchens.
 The acquisition of young brands offer new restaurant growth opportunities and are complementary to the Company's existing brands.
 Management continually assess the portfolio, and may divest under-performing brands and joint ventures that no longer fit the portfolio strategy.
+During 2022, the Company successfully divested the Prime Pubs brands.
 During 2021, the Company successfully divested the Milestones brand, the 1909 Taverne Moderne joint venture and certain Original Joe's joint ventures, and acquired the full ownership interests of the Burger's Priest and Fresh brands.
 The clarity of ownership structure of these brands will also allow the Company to more aggressively expand these concepts over the next five years.

 The Company also continued to execute on its restaurant network improvement strategy plan and the rationalization of non-strategic locations.
-During the 13 weeks ended March 27, 2022, management successfully opened 2 franchised locations and closed and exited 12 locations (including 1 corporate, 10 franchise and 1 joint venture locations), as part of the Company's pre-COVID-19 long-term strategic portfolio plan.
+During the 26 weeks ended June 26, 2022, management successfully opened 8 locations (comprised of 2 corporate and 6 franchise locations), and closed and exited 17 locations (including 2 corporate, 14 franchise and 1 joint venture locations).
 The permanent closure of non-strategic locations has accelerated faster than originally planned because of the COVID-19 shutdown and successful landlord exit negotiations.
+Management expects to return to annual net unit growth now that pre-COVID 19 portfolio improvement strategies and related closures have largely been completed.